Black-capped chickadee: State and provincial bird

 The black-capped chickadee is the state bird of Maine and Massachusetts and the provincial bird of New Brunswick.
 In 2022 the black-capped chickadee was named the official bird of Calgary, Alberta.
 In 2015 the black-capped chickadee was voted the unofficial bird of Ottawa, Ontario.
-The bird is prominently featured on the standard Maine vehicle registration plate.
+The bird was prominently featured on the retired standard Maine vehicle registration plate.

 Conservation

 The IUCN classifies the black-capped chickadee as least concern due to its wide distribution and large populations.
-While the exact population is unknown, yearly bird counts such as the Christmas Bird Count indicate that the population is increasing.
+Yearly bird counts such as the Christmas Bird Count indicate that the population is increasing.
+The total population across its range is estimated to be 43 million mature individuals as of 2025.

 Black-capped chickadees are known to suffer from human-related mortality causes such as flying into windows or dying from ingesting pesticide.
 Additionally, pets such as cats pose a threat to chickadees.